260 Waymouth Street, Adelaide, South AustraliaSA 5000

 What qualifications do I need to become a bicycle mechanic?

-Trivia time!
 Several years back, the Victorian government dropped the bicycle mechanic component of their apprenticeship courses because they considered it to be a ‘hobby’ rather than a job.

 This 'hobby' tag was not only discouraging – and, let's face it, disrespectful – but also news to the thousands of bicycle mechanics employed around Australia.